Digital Realty Trust Inc at Citi Global Property CEO Conference

-Michael Rollins - Citigroup Inc, Research Division - MD and U.S. Telecoms Analyst
+Michael Ian Rollins - Citigroup Inc., Research Division - MD & U.S. Telecoms Analyst

-5 p.m. session at Citi's 2019 Global Property CEO Conference.
-I'm Mike Rollins with Citi Research.
-I cover the telecom and communications infrastructure category, and I'm joined by Michael Bilerman, the Head of Citi's REIT team.
-And we're pleased to have back with us today Digital Realty, and joining us from Digital Realty is CEO, Bill Stein.
-Bill, thanks for joining us today.
+Good afternoon.
+Welcome to our 5 p.m. session at Citi's 2022 Global Property CEO Conference.
+For those of you I haven't met, I'm Mike Rollins, and I'm with Citi Research, and we're pleased to have with us Digital Realty and CEO, Bill Stein and team.

-Arthur William Stein - Digital Realty Trust, Inc. - CEO & Director
+This session is for Citi clients only, if media or other individuals are on the line, please disconnect now.
+Disclosures are available on the webcast and at the AV desk.
+For those joining us here in-person today to ask a question, you can step up to the mic that we have located in the center aisle of the room.
+And if you're joining us remotely, simply type your question to the box on the screen.
+They'll come directly to us, and we will do our best to ask them during the session.

+And so I'm also joined by Michael Bilerman with Citi Research.
+And Bill, I'm going to turn this over to you.
+We're going to ask you to introduce the company and your team that's with you today.
+And then we'll get right into our Q&A. It's great to see you in-person.

 Digital Realty Trust Inc at Citi Global Property CEO Conference Transcript